grantek/minisynth32/README.md

 - `ROT_HDR`: connects to the rotary encoder, 4 pins.
 - `MIDI_IN:`: connects to the panel-mount DIN5 jack for MIDI input.

-Put the straight end of the pins through the holes on the PCB, but before soldering them, push the angled part down through the plastic collar so that there is just enough room to fit a jumper plug on the angled pin.
-If the angled pins extend too far off the rear breakout PCB, they can collide with the Raspberry Pi.
+Check the clearance of your pin headers against the Raspberry Pi - if you have tall pin headers, push them down through the plastic collar so that they just have room for the jumper wires to connect.

 ### 3D Printing the shell